lukealbao/khaaaaan/README.md

 users, by addressing the data model: we track connected components of the user graph as edges are created and removed.
-Assuming an even distribution of components sizes, we rely on the law of large numbers to quickly pull a random number of components to infect.
+Assuming an even distribution of components sizes, we rely on the law of large numbers to enable targeting a number of users with a random sampling of components.

 As a result, the interesting stuff is in the edge creation and deletion.
 If you want to see bredth-first search implementation, you can see the `userBfs` or `hasPath` private functions.
-Most everything else is going to be the result of me getting a little carried away trying to write something that could be used like an ORM in order to mimic a little bit of structure.
+Most everything else is going to be the result of me getting a little carried mimicing ORM behavior.

-The functional tests of edge operations can be run with `npm test`.
+The **functional tests** of edge operations can be run with `npm test`.
 You will need to also run `npm install` to install mocha and chai first.

-I wrote tests (and a mini statistical framework) to run simulations for the `limitedInfection` procedure.
+I wrote tests (and a mini statistical framework) to **run simulations** for the `limitedInfection` procedure.
 You can run that by running `npm run limited`.
-(It will take ~15 seconds to run, most of which is spent generating random data.)
+(It will take ~20 seconds to run, most of which is spent generating random data.)
 You will see that the two tests there perform poorly.
 My hunch is that there's a problem with the data generation process; upon inspection, I found that the